mailsac/mailsac-examples/about/privacy_policy.rst

 Unless you ask us not to, we may contact you via email in the future to tell you about specials, new products or services, or changes to this privacy policy.

-Ads and analytics tracking services on inbox pages may be exposed to inbox contents, even on private or paid accounts.
+Ads and analytics tracking services on (such as, but not limited to, Google Analytics) may be exposed to inbox contents, even on private or paid accounts.

 Your Access To and Control Over Information
 -------------------------------------------